paradicms/paradicms.github.io/docs/tutorials/edit-directory.md

 sidebar_position: 2
 ---

-# Tutorial: Edit collection data in Markdown files
+# Tutorial: Edit collection data in files

-The tutorial will guide you in editing collection data in the Paradicms Markdown format.
+The tutorial will guide you in editing collection data in the Paradicms directory format.

 ### Before you start

-* Create a Markdown directory.
+* Create a directory.
 See below.
 * **Review the [Paradicms data model](/docs/introduction/data-model) and [ontology](/docs/reference/ontology).**
 * Optionally, **review the [reference documentation on the Paradicms Markdown format](/docs/reference/markdown-format).**

-#### Creating a Markdown directory
+#### Creating a directory

-For this tutorial you will need a place to store Markdown files.
+For this tutorial you will need a place to store files.
 It can be any directory.
-As you enter data the directory will conform to the [expected structure](/docs/reference/markdown-format).
+As you enter data the directory will conform to the [expected structure](/docs/reference/directory-format).

 You can create directories and [edit YAML files](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files) directly on GitHub or clone the GitHub repository to your machine and perform these operations locally.